LloydDanielleFlores/LloydDanielleFlores/README.md

 <h1>I’m Lloyd Danielle Flores<h1/>

-I'm pursuing a degree in Information Technology at New Era University
+I'm currently pursuing a degree in Information Technology at New Era University